neijrr/nextcloud_passwords_handbook_ru/Users/Browser-Extension/Setup/Setup-manually.md

 5. Enter a name for the Extension into the "App name" input field
 6. Click "Create new app password"
 7. Authenticate with your Nextcloud password if required
-8. Use the "📋" to copy the token from the "Password" field
+8. Use the "📋" button to copy the token from the "Password" field
 9. Open the extension popup by clicking on the extension icon
 10. Open the last tab called "Tools" and click "Open Extension Settings"
 11. Click on the "👤" icon